Finding the shortest path on a graph

 graphplot( g, names=1:nv(g) )

-Note that the node names are names taken from an "external" array 1:nv(g), where are the node numbers stored from 1 before nv (number of vertices, the number of vertices).
+Note that the names of the nodes are names taken from an "external" array 1:nv(g), where are the node numbers stored from 1 before nv (number of vertices, the number of vertices).

 Let's create a map on which we will look for a way